shakeel-faiz/FF/12Dec-26/06-sps.md

 The .SPS file extension is commonly associated with "SPSS Program Files" used in conjunction with **IBM SPSS (Statistical Package for Social Sciences)** software.
 IBM SPSS is a statistical analysis software widely used in social science and business research for tasks such as data cleaning, statistical analysis, and reporting.

-An .SPS file is a script or program file written in syntax language of IBM SPSS.
-It contains a series of commands and instructions that are executed by SPSS to perform various data manipulation and analysis tasks.
-These files are often used to automate repetitive tasks or to document and reproduce specific analyses.
+An .SPS file is a script or program file written in syntax language of IBM SPSS; it contains a series of commands and instructions that are executed by SPSS to perform various data manipulation and analysis tasks; these files are often used to automate repetitive tasks or to document and reproduce specific analyses.
 Users can create, edit, and run .SPS files within SPSS software.

 ## How to open SPS file?